0ptim/DeFiChainWiki/docs/auto/Cli_Vault_Creation_And_DUSD_Minting.md

   "collateralRatio": -1
 ```

-After vault generation it could be that the balances are transfered to another address within the wallet.
+After vault generation, the balances might have been transferred to another address within the wallet.

 ```
 > listaddressgroupings